Beachwood, New Jersey: Education

 Public school students in kindergarten through twelfth grade attend the Toms River Regional Schools, a regional public school system based primarily in Toms River Township that is the state's largest suburban district.
 In addition to students from Toms River, the district also serves the boroughs of Beachwood, Pine Beach and South Toms River.
 As of the 2018–19 school year, the district, comprised of 18 schools, had an enrollment of 15,472 students and 1,171.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.2:1.
 Students in kindergarten through 5th grades attend either Beachwood Elementary School in Beachwood or Pine Beach Elementary in the neighboring community of Pine Beach.
 Intermediate school students attend Toms River Intermediate School South in Beachwood for grades 6–8.
 High school students attend Toms River High School South in Toms River Township for grades 9–12.
 The district's board of education has nine members; seats are allocated based on population, with one seat allocated to Beachwood.

 Transportation

 Roads and highways

 As of May 2010, the borough had a total of 57.09 mi of roadways, of which 44.82 mi were maintained by the municipality, 9.30 mi by Ocean County and 1.49 mi by the New Jersey Department of Transportation and 1.48 mi by the New Jersey Turnpike Authority.

 The Garden State Parkway passes through the borough, connecting Berkeley Township in the south to South Toms River in the north.

 Public transportation

-NJ Transit offers local bus service to and from Atlantic City on the 559 route.
+NJ Transit offers local bus service to and from Lakewood Township/Toms River and Atlantic City on the 559 route.